Emily E. Bray, PhD, CAAB

 How do your earliest interactions affect the rest of your life?
 Why is impulse control so difficult in some contexts but not others?
 When can we detect warning signs of cognitive decline?
 What are the characteristics of a successful working dog, and how soon can we tell?
 Will the puppies outsmart me today?
 (Invariably, yes.)

-Prior to UPenn, I earned a B.A. in Psychology and English from Duke University, where I worked at the Duke Canine Cognition Center studying inhibitory control in pet and Canine Companions® service dogs with Evan MacLean and Brian Hare.
+Prior to UPenn, she earned a B.A. in Psychology and English from Duke University, where I worked at the Duke Canine Cognition Center studying inhibitory control in pet and Canine Companions® service dogs with Evan MacLean and Brian Hare.

-My research
+Our research

 Follow for updates